 Blankets will make puppy’s crate or resting area more comfortable.
 Blankets are not only warm and cozy for your puppy to snuggle up and sleep with at night – they can also protect furniture from dirty paws and shedded hair to keep your home neat and clean.

 Throwing in some old blankets will work, or you can check out some of our recommendations below.
 However, perhaps don’t invest too much in blankets to begin with as your puppy may learn to destroy them.
-Here are two highly-rated blankets for dogs:
+Here are some highly-rated blankets for dogs:

 Toys – Puppy Checklist